DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Reiren, are there any other angels we should be aware?"

-"If thee are asking about angels who are loyal to Alfreya, then the answer is [all].
+"If thee are asking about angels who are loyal to Alfreyja, then the answer is [all].
-Among angels in angel palace everyone hold respect for Alfreya."
+Among angels in angel palace everyone hold respect for Alfreyja."

 On other hand, foreign god already inflicted punishment upon such subordinates.
 And cruelly thrown them out into courtyard.